JorensM/navkeys/README.md

 If this key is set, currently focused element will blur on press.
 Should be a number representing a keycode.
 Set to `false` to disable

 ### Experimental options
+The following options are experimental.
+It is not recommended that you change them unless you know what you're doing, as they might have unexpected/buggy behavior

 ### Default options
 These are the default options.
 If an option is not specified when creating a NavKeys instance, default option will be used.